gbif/hp-gb32/programme.md

 **Global Nodes meeting**
 Time: 09:00-17:00
-Venue: CSIRO Black Mountain Office
+Venue: CSIRO offices

-*This meeting is open to GBIF node managers*
+*This meeting is open to GBIF node managers and nodes staff*

 **Budget Committee meeting**
 Time: 09:00-12:30
-Venue: CSIRO Discovery Centre
+Venue: ALA offices

 *The meeting is open to members of the GBIF Budget Committee*

 **Science Committee meeting**
 Time: 09:00-12:30
-Venue: CSIRO Discovery Centre
+Venue: ALA offices

 *The meeting is open to members of the GBIF Science Committee*

 **Executive Committee meeting 1**
 Time: 13:30-17:00
-Venue: CSIRO Discovery Centre
+Venue: ALA offices

 *The meeting is open to members of the GBIF Executive Committee*

-**Icebreaker - TBC**
+**Icebreaker**
-Start time: TBC
+Yime: 18:30-20:30
 Venue: National Portrait Gallery

-*All GBIF Node managers, Governing Board delegates, GBIF committee members and invited observers are invited to join the Icebreaker*
+*All GBIF Node managers and nodes staff, Governing Board delegates, GBIF committee members and invited observers are invited to join the Icebreaker*

 ### Wednesday 18 October 2023
 **Governing Board meeting Day 1**